I. W. C.

 International Whaling Commission

 (IWC) is the global intergovernmental body charged with the conservation of whales and the management of whaling.
-It is set up under the International Convention for the Regulation of Whaling signed in 1946.
-The Commission has a current membership of 89 Governments from countries around the World.

 In 1994, the Southern Ocean Whale Sanctuary was created by the IWC.
+Other areas were protected for whales, with watching becoming a major tourist activity, supplementing incomes for those lucky enough to be befriended by whales.

 The main duty of the IWC is to keep under review and revise as necessary the measures laid down in the Schedule to the Convention which govern the conduct of whaling throughout the world.
 These measures, among other things, provide for the complete protection of certain species; designate specified areas as whale sanctuaries; set limits on the numbers and size of whales which may be taken; prescribe open and closed seasons and areas for whaling; and prohibit the capture of suckling calves and female whales accompanied by calves.
 The compilation of catch reports and other statistical and biological records is also required.